szabgab/dancer-spa-book-source/manuscript/preface.md

 ### 1

-Before we can start writing code we have a slightly tedious task of settin up our environment.
+Before we can start writing code we have a slightly tedious task of setting up our environment.
 That is installing Perl, Dancer2, and a few other things.
 If you are impatient feel free to skip this part and jump ahead.
 You can always come back and read the setup later.

 ### 2